Heider Balance under Disordered Triadic Interactions: Model

 where \textit{$\mathcal{H}(G)$} is the graph Hamiltonian, $\left\{t_{ijk}\right\}$ is the complete set of triads in the network, and $S_{ij}=S_{ji}$ is an element of the adjacency matrix \textbf{S} which its value can be $\left\{\pm{1}\right\}$.
 Each element is a link exists between nodes $i$ and $j$ and represents the kind of relationship (friendship or enmity).
 The conjugate field (so-called weight), $J_{ijk}$, for the triad formed on nodes $i$, $j$, $k$ is a real value coming from a Gaussian probability distribution with a specific mean $(\mu)$ and variance $(\sigma)$

-In the case of a uniform field with all weights equal to one, Eq. (\ref{eq1}) reduces to structural balance Hamiltonian which its dynamic in nonzero temperature is studied in \cite{fereshteh}.
-To investigate the energy landscape, let consider two possible situations of weights $J>0$, $J<0$.
-Based on the following Table~(\ref{fig:table}) in each case triads have four different configurations which balanced states lessen the energy and unbalanced states increase it with respect to the Hamiltonian.
+In the case of a uniform field with all weights equal to one, Eq. (\ref{eq1}) reduces to structural balance Hamiltonian which its dynamic in nonzero temperature is studied in Ref. \cite{fereshteh}.
+In the structural balance, there are two types of triads, balanced and unbalanced, and the network reaches its global minimum when all triads are balanced and the energy equals $-1$.
+The local minimum occurs where the unbalanced triads exist in the network and updating a link results in energy increment.
+To investigate the energy landscape in the proposed model, let consider two possible situations of weights $J>0$, $J<0$.
+Based on Fig.~\ref{fig:fig1} in each case balanced and unbalanced states are defined independently.
+According to the Hamiltonian Eq. (\ref{eq1}) balanced states correspond to the positive product of weight and links of a triad $J_{ijk}S_{ij}S_{jk}S_{ki}$, which lessen the energy of the network.
+The product of weight and links of the unbalanced states is negative and they increase the energy of the network.

-Our model investigates how the network will reach a stable state as a result of the competition of triads with various weights in each temperature.
-We introduce the temperature as randomness in the social system and show that it has a significant effect on the network destination.
+Our model investigates how the network will reach a balanced state as a result of the competition of triads with various weights in each temperature.
+We show that the temperature has a significant effect on the dynamics of the network.
 In the proposed model, the minimum of energy is different from $-1$ in structural balance theory and depends on the parameters of the probability distribution of weights ($\mu, \sigma$).
-The network experiences a stable state based on the distinct concept of balance in positive and negative weighted triads.
+The network experiences a balanced state based on the distinct concept of balance in positive and negative weighted triads.
 Inspired by the exponential random graph, using the Boltzmann distribution gives us the probability of selecting a specific graph configuration at a certain temperature within the set of graphs.
 The Boltzmann probability in canonical ensemble is, $\mathcal{P}(G)\propto e^{-\beta \mathcal{H}(G)} $, where $\beta=1/T$.